Counsellors help people to deal with challenges and manage their emotions, thoughts and behaviour.

 - be a member of a relevant professional body (or be working towards this).

-From 2019, the New Zealand Association of Counsellors (NZAC) will require new members to have a minimum of a Level 7 Bachelor's degree in counselling.
+The New Zealand Association of Counsellors (NZAC) requires new members to have a minimum of a Bachelor's degree in counselling.

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.